The Best Way to Learn to Record Music

 Why is this so important?
 Simple: No one has ever learned to record music by reading a textbook.
 If you want to learn this skill, you have to learn it by doing it.

-So by being an apprentice, you’re in a prime position to learn the recording process.
+So by being an extern, you’re in a prime position to learn the recording process.
 Here are some tips to make the most of this opportunity while you work your way through the Recording Connection curriculum: